-The SRA Suitability Test is used by the SRA to assess a person’s character and suitability to hold a position within the profession.
+These Rules, which were formerly known as the SRA Suitability Test, are used by the SRA to assess a person’s character and suitability to hold a position within the profession.

-The test applies to trainee solicitors applying for admission, qualified lawyers making applications under the Qualified Lawyers Transfer Scheme, persons applying for roles as COLPs and COFAs and solicitors applying for restoration to the Roll.
+The Rules apply to trainee solicitors applying for admission, qualified lawyers making applications under the Qualified Lawyers Transfer Scheme, persons applying for roles of COLPs and COFAs and solicitors applying for restoration to the Roll.

-This sets out the basic test applicable to all applicants.
-The test takes into account criminal convictions, misconduct relating to educational assessments (such as plagiarism and cheating), inability to manage personal finances and previous regulatory history and other behaviour which is incompatible with membership of the profession (such as dishonesty and violence).
+The Rules set out the factors the SRA will take into account when deciding whether an individual has the character and suitability to become a solicitor or a compliance officer.
+The Rules stress the overriding need to protect the public and maintain public trust and confidence in the profession, and the Rules take into account criminal convictions, misconduct relating to educational assessments (such as plagiarism and cheating), inability to manage personal finances, personal regulatory history and other behaviour which is incompatible with membership of the profession (such as dishonesty and violence).

-The SRA requires an applicant who is subject to the SRA Suitability Test to complete an application form which asks for information on the factors which are taken into account under the test (such as criminal convictions and personal financial history).
-It is not uncommon for applicants to tell us that they misunderstood the questions on the form they were required to complete and we recommend that any applicant should carefully read the SRA Suitability Test before completing an application form as that reduces the risk that the questions are misunderstood.
+The SRA requires an applicant who is subject to the SRA Assessment of Character and Suitability Rules 2019 to complete an application form which asks for information on the factors which are taken into account under the assessment (such as criminal convictions and personal financial history).
+It is not uncommon for applicants to tell us that they misunderstood the questions on the form they were required to complete, and we recommend that every applicant should carefully read the SRA Assessment of Character and Suitability Rules 2019 before completing an application form as that reduces the risk that the questions are misunderstood.

-In our experience, most people who fail the test fail because they have not made full disclosure of relevant information (such as minor criminal convictions).
-If full disclosure is not made the SRA is likely to assert that the applicant is unable to comply with regulatory requirements and that the failure to make full disclosure was dishonest.
+In our experience, most people who fail the assessment fail because they have not made full disclosure of relevant information (such as minor criminal convictions).
+If full disclosure is not made the SRA is likely to assert that the applicant is unable to comply with regulatory requirements and that the failure to make disclosure was deliberate and dishonest.

 Once the SRA has received the response, the application will be referred to adjudication.
-If the adjudicator decides that the application should be refused there are rights of appeal.
-The precise rights depend on the wording of the particular SRA regulation governing the application but in general terms there is normally an internal right of appeal followed by a right of appeal to the High Court.
+If the Adjudicator decides that the application should be refused there is an internal right of appeal to an Adjudication Panel.
+There is also a further right of appeal to the High Court.